 - Fee Currency: Euros

 - Fee Details: One-time refundable deposit 1,500 Administration Fee of 250 (refundable if the school can not offer a place), One-time, non-refundable registration fee 1,500 Annual Tuition Fees (include all books and some after-school activities) Nursery (full-time)11,940 Reception 14,940 Years 1-2 15,240 Years 3-6 15,420 Years 7-13 16,320

-- Fee Extras: 1 to 1 support available as needed:extra cost.
-Speech therapy and occupational therapy: extra cost.
+- Fee Extras: 1 to 1 support available as needed: extra cost.
+Speech and language therapy and occupational therapy: extra cost.
 No extra cost for EAL support.
 Pupils bring packed lunches in Early Years and Infant school.
 Lunch provided in Junior and Senior Schools (pupils can also bring packed lunch).
 Some after school activities.
 Private music tuition.

 - Religion: Non-denominational

 GCSE (General Certificate of Secondary Education)

 National Curriculum for England